Skip to: Navigation | Content | Footer

 Pedestrian planning and design guide

-The Pedestrian Planning and Design Guide is New Zealand's comprehensive official guide to planning and design for walking.
-It sets out ways to improve New Zealand’s walking environment.
+The Pedestrian planning and design guide published in 2009, was New Zealand's first comprehensive official guide to planning and design for walking.

 Pedestrian planning and design guide

-Download entire guide: Pedestrian planning and design guide (PDF, 9.31 MB)
+Download entire guide: Pedestrian planning and design guide [PDF, 9.1 MB]

 Download guide by section